 As a website owner, is there anything more terrifying than the thought of seeing all of your work altered or entirely wiped out by a nefarious hacker?

-You’ve worked hard on your website (and your brand) – so take the time to protect it with these basic hacking protections!
+You’ve worked hard on your website (and your brand) – so it’s important to take the time to protect it with these basic hacker protection tips.

-Again, using WordPress as an example, you’ll want to look into free plugins like iThemes Security and Bulletproof Security (or similar tools that are available for websites built on other content management systems).
-These products address the weaknesses that are inherent in each platform, foiling additional types of hacking attempts that could threaten your website.
+These options address the security vulnerabilities that are inherent in each platform, foiling additional types of hacking attempts that could threaten your website.

-Alternatively – whether you’re running a CMS-managed site or HTML pages – take a look at SiteLock.
+In addition, all websites – whether you’re running a CMS-managed site or HTML pages – can benefit from considering SiteLock.
 SiteLock goes above and beyond simply closing site security loopholes by providing daily monitoring for everything from malware detection to vulnerability identification to active virus scanning and more.
 If your business relies on its website, SiteLock is definitely an investment worth considering.